Reloaded-Project/Reloaded.Memory/Docs/Getting-Started.md

   - [Sample: Struct & StructArray Utility Classes](#sample-struct-structarray-utility-classes)

 ## Prologue
-Project-Reloaded, also known as Reloaded 3.X (in terms of mod loader versions) exposes an interface named `IMemory` that can be used to perform memory manipulation actions.
+Project-Reloaded exposes an interface named `IMemory` that can be used to perform memory manipulation actions.

 The interface `IMemory` specifically is an interface designed to provide enhanced read/write access to *arbitrary memory*; "arbitrary memory" simply meaning *based on implementation*.